zalando-incubator/docker-locust/SECURITY.md

-If you have discovered a security vulnerability, please email tech-security@zalando.de
+If you have discovered a security vulnerability, please send an email tech-security@zalando.de